HallermannLab/2021_eLife/README.md

 The code was used in the following publication:

 Calcium dependence of neurotransmitter release at a high fidelity synapse.
-Eshra A, Schmidt H, Eilers J, Hallermann1 S. eLife 2021
+Eshra A, Schmidt H, Eilers J, Hallermann S. eLife 2021